aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pagestartsavingargs/_index.md

 ### setIsToOutput(boolean) {#setIsToOutput-boolean-}

+<b>@deprecated.</b> Please use the 'isToOutput' property instead.
 Gets or sets a value indicating whether the page should be output.
 The default value is true.

 ```javascript
 setIsToOutput(value: boolean) : void;